China Slaps Alibaba With $2.8 Billion Fine in Anti-Monopoly Probe

+- The probe's main focus was a practice that forces merchants to choose one of two platforms, rather than being able to work with both.

+- The company said in a statement it accepted the penalty and will comply with the regulator's determination.

-Chinese regulators hit Alibaba with a 18.23 billion yuan ($2.8 billion) fine in its anti-monopoly investigation of the tech giant.
+Chinese regulators hit Alibaba with a 18.23 billion yuan ($2.8 billion) fine in its anti-monopoly investigation of the tech giant, saying it abused its market dominance.

-In a Saturday statement, China's State Administration for Market Regulation accused Alibaba of abusing its market dominance.

 Regulators opened a probe into the company's monopolistic practices in December.
 The investigation's main focus was a practice that forces merchants to choose one of two platforms, rather than being able to work with both.